Ali0908/Testez-une-application-full-stack/README.md

       jpa:
         hibernate:
           ddl-auto: update
-### 3. Build and Run the Application
+### 3. Build, Run and Test the Application

-Use Maven to build the project and run the application:
+Use Maven to build, run and test the application:

     mvn clean install
     mvn spring-boot:run